 What is Administrative Management Theory?

 Administrative management theory is concerned with the management of the whole organizational structure.
-It consists of making formal structure, maintaining managerial hierarchy, creating different departments, determining key functions & responsibilities, and division of labor in the workplace.
+It consists of making a formal structure, maintaining managerial hierarchy, creating different departments, determining key functions & responsibilities, and division of labor in the workplace.

 It focuses on creating different work and functional groups and assigning them required duties and responsibilities based on their capabilities which ensures bringing greater organizational outcomes.